mindalpha/MindAlpha/README.md

 Two tutorials are given:

 * [MindAlpha Getting Started](tutorials/mindalpha-getting-started.ipynb) introduces the basic API of MindAlpha briefly.
-* [MindAlpha Tutorial](tutorials/mindalpha-tutorial.ipynb) shows how to use MindAlpha in production setting.
+* [MindAlpha Tutorial](tutorials/mindalpha-tutorial.ipynb) shows how to use MindAlpha in the production environment.